banksawesome/soulnet/README.md

 # soulnet
-A social media website built with react
+I was bored so I built a social media website with react.js